 Insight Guided Tours

-The Insightsoftware.com public Guided Tours on Tuesday and Sunday (and other days when possible) are very popular and enable visitors to see our collection on days when there are not enough volunteers to open completely.
+The Insightsoftware.com public Guided Tours on Tuesdays (and other days when possible) are very popular and enable visitors to see our collection on days when there are not enough volunteers to open completely.

 Tours are limited to 16 people.